BimRochee/weather/README.md

-# Weather App - Flutter Mobile Application
+Weather App - Flutter Mobile Application

-## 📱 Exam #1 - Consuming Web Services

 A Flutter mobile application that interfaces with the OpenWeatherMap APIs, demonstrating integration with both JSON and XML data formats.